In this article:

 Due to the location of the tumor and the sponge-like consistency of the brain, the tumor had not caused obvious symptoms, which led to the delayed diagnosis.

-I started experiencing symptoms months before the actual diagnosis, which included:
+But I started experiencing the following symptoms months before the actual diagnosis:

 - Decline in vision